 You might have heard about magical reindeer that pull Santa’s sleigh.
 But the regular reindeer that live in the Arctic don’t fly.
 They just eat, drink, walk, run, poop, and do everything else mammals do.
-Also known as caribou, reindeer live in cold northern places like Finland, although thousands of years ago they lived as far south as Spain.
-They are one of the bigger types of deer, with males weighing 400 pounds and females topping 250 pounds.
-They’re also incredibly strong and are in fact used by people to pull sleighs…and if they could fly, they could probably pull an even heavier one.
+Also known as caribou, reindeer are one of the biggest types of deer, with males weighing 400 pounds and females topping 250 pounds.
+They’re also incredibly strong and people do use them to pull sleighs…but good thing they aren’t trying to fly!

 Wee ones: Who has more legs, you or a reindeer?
 (All reindeer have 4 legs.)